A few years ago, my mother-in-law showed up at our house with a bag of seeds. They were meant for growing gourds.

 How to Grow Gourds

-This variety of gourd is what will produce luffa sponges.
-They are closely related to cucumbers, which explains the inside design a little further.
+This variety of gourd is what is used to produce loofah sponges.
+They are closely related to cucumbers, which explains why they look the way they do.

 A lot of people use gourds in the fall to decorate their homes.
-What a great way to save money on décor by simply growing your own.
+It’s a great way to save money on décor by simply growing your own.

-Well, if you desire to grow gourds for ornamental purposes, then you’ll want this variety that is closely related to both pumpkins and squashes.
+If you want to grow gourds for ornamental purposes, then pick this variety, which is closely related to both pumpkins and squashes.
+They come in a range of interesting colors, shapes, and sizes.

-This type of gourd is the gourd you might think of when you see the homemade birdhouses.
+This type of gourd is the one you might think of when you see homemade gourd birdhouses.
 They are larger and harder shelled than the other varieties.

 Also, this type of gourd is what you’d grow if you wanted to make a ladle or a container.
 You can even eat this kind of gourd before it reaches maturity.